druths/xp/docs/manual/source/pipeline_design.rst

 Declaring an abstract pipeline
 ##############################

-Pipelines that are meant to be inherited, might not be meant to be run.
-This can be explicitly declared by using the ``is_abstract`` keyword in the preamble of the pipeline.
+Pipelines that are meant to be extended, might not be meant to be run.
+This can be explicitly declared by giving the pipeline the ``.afx`` (abstract flex) file suffix.
 A pipeline declared in this way cannot be run (but any pipelines that extend it can).

 *******************
 The tasks section